When I stopped drinking in 2017, it wasn’t because I wanted to.

 It was because it just wasn’t working anymore …

-At 44 I’d had had a lifetime of using booze to quell my anxiety, to manage stress, to fuel my social life and to stop me facing myself and my buried pain and trauma from a dysfunctional and chaotic past.
+At 44 I’d had a lifetime of using booze to quell my anxiety, to manage stress, to fuel my social life and to stop me facing myself and my buried pain and trauma from a dysfunctional and chaotic past.

 I’d had many, many largely unsuccessful attempts to moderate or stop during this time.